16.66% Raised

 How does the case management system work?

-HRS has developed and tested an automated case management system designed to support our experienced team of social workers across all our offices.
+Child Guardians has developed and tested an automated case management system designed to support our experienced team of social workers across all our offices.

 Admission to our case management services follows clear and thorough vulnerability criteria.